 Skin and hair changes in pregnancy

-Hormonal changes taking place in pregnancy will make your nipples and the area around them go darker.
+Hormonal changes taking place in pregnancy may make your nipples and the area around them go darker.
 Your skin colour may also darken a little, either in patches or all over.

 Birthmarks, moles and freckles may also darken.
-Some women develop a dark line down the middle of their stomach.
+You may develop a dark line down the middle of your stomach.
 These changes will gradually fade after the baby is born, although your nipples may remain a little darker.

 If you sunbathe while pregnant, you may find you burn more easily.
 Protect your skin with a high-factor sunscreen and don't stay in the sun for a long time.
-Read more about keeping skin safe in the sun.
+Read more about sunscreen and sun safety.